Inhomogeneous random graphs with infinite-mean fitness variables: Model and main results

 where the event $\{i\leftrightarrow j\}$ means that vertices $i$ and $j$ are connected by an edge in the graph. \end{itemize} We will denote the above random graph by $\mathbf{G}_n(\alpha,\eps)$ as it depends on the parameters $\alpha$ and $\eps$.
 Self-loops and multi-edges are not allowed and hence the final graph is given by a simple graph on $n$ vertices. \\ Note that, in choosing the distribution of the weights in \eqref{eq:distF}, we could have alternatively started with a regularly varying random variable with power law exponent $-\alpha$, i.e. $\prob(W_i>w)= w^{-\alpha} L(w)$ where $L(\cdot)$ is a slowly varying function, that is, for any $w>0$,

 It is our belief that most of the results stated in this article will go through in presence of a slowly varying function, even if the analysis would be more involved.
-In this first work we refrain from going into this technical side.\\
+In particular, as we explain in Section~\ref{section: SIM}, in the approach of \cite{GMD2020}, the weights are drawn from a one-sided $\alpha$-stable distribution with scale parameter $\gamma$, and not from a Pareto (the $\alpha$-stable following from the requirement of invariance of the fitness distribution under graph renormalization).
+Although the computations will go through if one assume $\prob(W_i>w)\sim w^{-\alpha}$ as $w\to\infty$, which is the case for $\alpha$-stable distributions.
+In this work, we however refrain from going into this technical side.\\